-"The syndicate started the period with a relatively low duration position at below 0.7 years; there was a modest increase to this during the year, finishing the period at 0.9 years.
-The portfolios retained a short-dated focus with the majority of bonds having a maturity of between one and three years.
-The duration position made a positive contribution to performance throughout the period.
-Credit strategy was also positive during the year.
-An allocation to short dated inflation-linked bonds was a key driver of returns in the fourth quarter.
+"The syndicate started the period with a short duration position of 0.9 years, which remained steady throughout the year and ended at the same level.
+The portfolio retained a short-dated focus with the majority of bonds having a maturity of between 1 and 3 years.
+This slightly longer duration position, relative to cash, was beneficial for performance throughout the period.
+Credit strategy was a key positive for performance as spreads tightened over the year.
+Allocations to banks, sovereign issuers, energy, technology and consumer names were all key contributors to returns.
+Exposure to US inflation-linked bonds was also a positive for returns.

 The majority of the portfolio's risk budget remains allocated to corporate bond exposures.
-However, over the period, significant exposure to sovereign bonds, such as Indonesia, Chile and Italy, was added to the portfolio.
-Most of the purchases made during the year were attractively priced new issues with a small amount being added from the secondary market.
+Following the dramatic widening of spreads during the first quarter, a number of attractive high-grade corporate bonds came to the primary market and securities such as Visa and PepsiCo were acquired.
+Most of the purchases made during the year were attractively priced new issues, with a small amount added from the secondary market.
 New additions to the portfolio were focused on high quality, shorter maturity bonds.